MicrosoftDocs/query-docs/query-languages/dax/calendarauto-function-dax.md

 [!INCLUDE[applies-to-measures-columns-tables-visual-calculations-discouraged](includes/applies-to-measures-columns-tables-visual-calculations-discouraged.md)]

-Returns a table with a single column named "Date" that contains a contiguous set of dates.
-The range of dates is calculated automatically based on data in the model.
+Returns a table with a single column named "Date" that contains a continuous set of dates.
+The date range is automatically calculated based on the data in the model.

 ## Syntax